 If you do, and need to refuel head up the road to the Smokin Hot & Saucy food truck which has the most delicious Texas BBQ.
 The bargain $15 pulled pork sandwich kept us full until dinner – choose the spicy BBQ sauce.

-Another one of those things that we couldn’t do because it’s 2020, but normally, come 1pm, you can head to Fort Scratchley at watch the time cannon fire.
+Another one of those things that we couldn’t do because it’s 2020, but normally, come 1pm, you can head to Fort Scratchley to watch the time cannon fire.

 Back in the olden days, this was used so any ships in the area could set their clocks correctly.
 The firing of the cannon coincided with the dropping of what’s known as a time ball on the top of the Customs House building.